kristindickerson/slugheat_batch_working/README.md

 			.pen

-	Next, the command window will ask if you are using a heat pulse.
-If you are,
+	Next, the command window will ask if you are using a heat pulse and if so, whether to use the power (J/m) defined in the penetration files (.pen and .mat) or parameter 	file (.par).
+ 	If you want to use power defined in the penetration files,

 		write:

-			y
+			pen
+        If you want to use power defined in the parameter file,

+		write:

+			par

 	If you are not using a heat pulse,

 		write:

-			n
+			none

 outputs: